programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

             response.raise_for_status()
 ```

 This function downloads an archived snapshot of the `original_url` at the specified `timestamp`.
 By default, the Requests library will follow redirects, which will allow the Wayback Machine to redirect us to the closest available snapshot of the `original_url` to a given `timestamp`.
 This replicates the URL redirection behavior on the Wayback Machine.
 Note that we set `stream=True` to avoid a bug that may be encountered when downloading a specific ad in our case study.
-This is not strictly necessary for downloading snaphots in general, and you can experiment with removing this parameter to see if it works for you.
+This is not strictly necessary for downloading snapshots in general, and you can experiment with removing this parameter to see if the code still works for your own scraping project.

 The default rewrite modifier `id_` returns an archived HTML file as-is, without rewriting links.
 We also add a default one-second delay to avoid triggering the rate limits.

-Upon receiving the response, the function first checks for the presence of the `memento-datetime` header to determine whether we have managed to download an archived snapshot of the resource from the Wayback Machine.
+Upon receiving the response, the function first checks for the presence of the `memento-datetime` header to determine whether we have managed to download an archived snapshot of the URL from the Wayback Machine.

-If the header is present, it means the download is _technically_ successful, and we can return the content and headers of the response.
+If the header is present, it means we have _technically_ downloaded an archived snapshot of a web resource from the Wayback Machine, and we can return the content and headers of the response.
 If the content is text-based (e.g. an HTML document), the function by default will attempt to [automatically detect its encoding](https://requests.readthedocs.io/en/latest/api/#requests.Response.apparent_encoding) using the Requests library's built-in property `apparent_encoding`.
 This usually solves encoding issues when processing non-English web pages, but the auto-detection result might not always be correct, and you may need to experiment with different encoding detection mechanisms in your own scraping project.

 The status code in this case comes from the archived snapshot itself, and can be used to evaluate the downloaded content.
-For example, if we downloaded an image with a status code `404` and with `memento-datetime` header present, it means that the original server reported the file missing at capture time, and likely returned a placeholder image.
+For example, if we downloaded an image with a status code `404` and with `memento-datetime` header present, it means that the original server reported the file missing at capture time, and likely returned a placeholder image or an error page.

 If the `memento-datetime` header is not present, we check whether the URL is excluded from the Wayback Machine (in which case it will emit a `403` status code), or the Wayback Machine has no archived snapshot available of the URL (in which case it will emit a `404` status code).
 For these cases, we return the status code and the headers only.
 For other status codes (like `429`), we raise an exception to trigger retry.